We often get the message that we need to relax in order to enjoy better sex, but sometimes the opposite can be true. Sexual arousal needs tension.

 When we become aroused, the tension of our pelvic muscles increases naturally and automatically.
 Muscle tension and pressure causes nerve endings within the muscles to be stimulated.
 This information is passed on to the brain and experienced as arousal.

-Let’s take a closer look at the different pelvic muscles, learn about the links between muscle tension and orgasm, and go over a few techniques to put theory into practise.
+Let’s take a closer look at the different pelvic muscles, learn about the links between muscle tension and orgasm, and go over a few techniques to put theory into practice.

 This guide is brought to you by CLIMAX, a virtual training program dedicated to the exploration of female pleasure, grounded in science and designed for better pleasure.